disconnectedprophet/lakehouse-conflict-detection/README.md

 ### Multi-model comparison

 The identical frozen prompt and protocol is run against three models — Haiku 4.5 (`claude-haiku-4-5-20251001`), Sonnet 5 (`claude-sonnet-5`), and Opus 5 (`claude-opus-5`) — keeping model family, API, and prompt template fixed so capability tier is the only variable.
-This checks whether the source-ranking findings (declarative sources beating extensional ones, the full 4-source stack never ranking first, measure conflicts being the hardest class) hold as capability scales, or are specific to the originally benchmarked model.
+This checks whether the source-ranking findings (declarative sources beating extensional ones, the full 4-source stack never ranking first, measure conflicts being the hardest class) hold as capability scales, or are specific to the originally benchmarked model (i.e. Haiku 4.5).

 ```
 python experiments.py --model haiku    # default — writes to results/haiku/